Clinical Knowledge Base

 What to expect from a first session

-A first therapy session is not a revelation — it is an assessment.
-On both sides.
-Philippe Jacquet explains what …
+A first therapy session is not a revelation.
+It is an assessment, on both sides.
+What actually happens, why chemistry …

 Practical Guide